-Figure 6, Probability of Aspen Suitable Habitat Under Current climate, 1981-2010

-Change in Aspen Distribution in Response to Elevation and Climate Change
+Figure 6: Modeled aspen habitat suitability across the Southern Rocky Mountains based on 1981-2010 climate.Spatial patterns of change in aspen distribution across elevation

-There is a mixed result of aspen gain and loss pixels with elevation, however the mean and median number of loss pixels are higher than gain pixels for all period and both climate scenarios (Figure 7a).
-Under high carbon emission scenario, mean and median of aspen gain pixels lies at the elevation of 2625 and loss lies at 2875 m.
+There is a mixed result of aspen gain and loss pixels with elevation, however, the mean and median number of loss pixels are higher than gain pixels for all period and both climate scenarios (Figure 7a).
+Under the high carbon emission scenario, mean and median of aspen gain pixels lie at the elevation of 2625 and the loss lies at 2875 m.
 Under low emission scenario mean and median number of aspen pixels decline is at the elevation of 2750 m asl while aspen gain is higher at the elevation of 2725 m.
 Over all 2000 to 3800 m elevation is suitable for Aspen habitat.